mantidproject/mantid/docs/source/concepts/EventFiltering.rst

 <mantid.api.ISplittersWorkspace>`, :ref:`TableWorkspace <Table
 Workspaces>`, or :ref:`MatrixWorkspace <MatrixWorkspace>` as the ``SplittersWorkspace``.
-The events are split into output workspaces according to the times that they arrive detectors.
+The events are split into output workspaces according to the times that they arrive at detectors.
+Note, times in MatrixWorkspace and TableWorkspace are in seconds.

 :ref:`GenerateEventsFilter <algm-GenerateEventsFilter>` will create a :class:`SplittersWorkspace <mantid.api.ISplittersWorkspace>` based on